isobianin/microscope-slide-tester/README.md

 The protocol of operation:

-1. Take the electrode lid off
+1. Take the electrode lid off.
 2. Clean your electrodes with either distilled water, acetone or IPA to remove any dust particles.
 3. Press the slide against the electrodes. **If the front LED lights up, the side that is in contact with electrodes is conductive**.
 4. Mark the conductive side.
-5. Repeat steps 1-4 for as many slides as needed
+5. Repeat steps 1-4 for as many slides as needed.
-6. When done, close the electrode lid
+6. When done, close the electrode lid.

 The tester can be operated while being charged